Ben Johnson Could Look to Replace Declan Doyle With an Old Friend

 Former Jets offensive coordinator Tanner Engstrand is one of the best candidates for the position.
 Fortunately, his previous history with Johnson, whom he worked with for five years in Detroit, also makes him one of the most plausible names to keep an eye on.

-Engstrand quickly rose through the ranks in Detroit and worked closely with him as the pass game coordinator in 2023 and 2024.
+Engstrand quickly rose through the ranks in Detroit and worked closely with him as the pass game coordinator from 2022 to 2024.
 He used the opportunity as a launchpad to become the Jets' offensive coordinator (under former Lions DC Aaron Glenn) last season.

 However, that's where his upward trajectory screeched to a halt.
 He struggled to get virtually anything out of the Jets' pitiful group of skill players, and they had a bottom-five offense as a result.
 Garrett Wilson somehow led the team with 395 receiving yards, and his last catch of the season came in the second week of October.